Ready to Get Unstuck?

 In addition to my specialization, broad treatment experience helps to work quickly with simple cases and also successfully with complex ones.
 With a high co-occurrence between anxiety and substance abuse, relationship problems, depression and more, you will receive a thorough look into each area that’s important to you.
 I take a biological-psychological-social-spiritual approach to health, while also personally respecting the values and beliefs of each person who joins the journey.
 I’m happy to do a deep dive into faith and spirituality, and offer Christ-centered therapy for those who request it- I have clients who integrate spirituality/faith and those who do not who have had excellent outcomes.
 I commit to staying focused on your clinical work insomuch as our work is a good fit for you.

 Whether you simply need a consultation, limited visits to work on short-term goals, or if longer-term therapy is needed, I will make a strong investment.
 I seek to build your trust and assess our work together regularly.
 Good treatment is based on good assessment, and a good clinician knows their limits.
 If we begin work together and it becomes evident that your best outcomes are outside of working with me, I will tell you expediently.
 I will respect you AND your time, money, and effort by openly communicating recommendations and plans as needed.
+Bottom Line of what you get in my practice:

 There are a lot of questions and uncertainties when searching for a therapist.
 Will I get better?
-Do I really need therapy?
+Do I need therapy?
 Will this work?
 What can they offer me?
 Can I solve this on my own?
 Can I afford this?
-What can they do differently than I can do?
+What can they do differently than I can’t do?
 Why can’t I just get over this?
 I hope to be of help.
-Whether it’s a free training, a blog article, therapy, or just a word of encouragement, I want you to know there is hope.
+Whether it’s through free training, a blog article, therapy, or just a word of encouragement, I want you to know there is hope.

 "You're like a personal trainer for the brain."
 I like that description.